 We had never prepared so long for any trip as much as we did for our return to the Balkans this summer.
 We are glad it paid off well.
 We made lots of wonderful memories and our trip to Skopje made it extra special.
 It was a small city but packed with wonderful attractions.

 Just like any visitor to the city, we were amazed by the sheer number of statues and monuments.
 They were everywhere.
 Many paid homage to local heroes while others acknowledged the role of certain people in society like artists and mothers.
 I did some research as to the number and found out that there were over 284 and most were built between 2008 and 2014.
 One internet article even jokingly said that there were more statues than inhabitants.
-My partner even stated that the entire city exuded a Las Vegas feel.
+My partner also stated that the entire city exuded a Las Vegas feel.

 A view of Macedonia Square from atop the Skopje Fortress